Juhhxx/Projecto1_IA/README.md

 ### Agent FSMs

 For controlling the Agents behaviours, as referenced before, we chose to use a Finite State Machine System.
-We used the [examples available on moodle](https://moodle.ensinolusofona.pt/mod/resource/view.php?id=439813) as a base, and built uppon it for creating a system that would allow us to modularly create our State Machines via the Unity Inspector.
-This system allowed us to effortlessly mess and play with our Agents until we found thair behaviour to be adequate.
+We used the [examples available on moodle](https://moodle.ensinolusofona.pt/mod/resource/view.php?id=439813) as a base, and built upon it for creating a system that would allow us to modularly create our State Machines via the Unity Inspector.
+This system allowed us to effortlessly mess and play with our Agents until we found their behaviour to be adequate.

 We wounded up using the following State Machine model for all of our Agents: